 Small and medium enterprises (SMEs) are not directly impacted by the disclosure and reporting requirements this proposal, however many of these companies are suppliers within larger corporate supply chains of companies who do meet supply chain due diligence reporting criteria.

 This proposal applies to the company's direct operations, subsidiaries, and their value chains (direct and indirect established business relationships).

-In order to comply with the corporate due diligence duty, companies need to:
+In order to comply with the EU CSDDD regulations, eligible companies will need to: